ayushanand18/GSoC_design_documents/updates/the-evening.md

 My mentors have always been very very helpful.
 They held my hand everytime I asked for their help.
 Before introducing a new thing into the workflow they would make sure that I was friendly with the new change.
 If I had no previous experience with the feature, then they would give me brief yet great explainer every time.
 This made my journey so smooth.
 But I did face some critical challenges while building the package.

 + One of the greatest challenges was building the package itself from a state where it was totally broken to a state where it is working nice, and the latest release into production.
 It was as if building the package from scratch.
 I had to clean up all previous obsolete functions, create new ones for the updated endpoints and cater to the new standards in building.
-It was a great learning experience overall.
+To be honest it feels really too simple on paper but it was a huge task.
+The package underwent major upgrades twice during this period - and not just the code itself, ut the docs, notebooks, and examples all had to be changed.
+But, it was a great learning experience overall.

 + During my whole summer, I had my exams twice in three months.
 And just in the middle of the project I fell ill.
 I couldn't take up any work for almost a week.
 I communicate this news to my mentors.
 And they were so kind enough to drop any calls for a week and wished for my speedy recovery.
 I just couldn't get any better mentors.

-+
++ I was completely new to python packaging, and I really didn't know where to start at first.
+It was a lot of hit and trial during the application period with the package that I started to understand how it all worked.
+Thanks to my mentors who helped me throughout in many ways that I now understand the beauty and intricacies of python packaging.
+To be honest, it was fun!

++ I wasn't much acquainted to the GitHub workflow and getting used to was a bit tricky.
+But again thanks to my mentors especially @7yl4r, I just got so used to it.
+Opening PRs, creating issues, rebasing and merging feels so easy now.

+> Challenges do come and go by only when we hold our breath to the right time.

 It is true that the 3 months you'll spend on your project won't just be about writing code and building softwares, it will also help you build your personality a lot.
 You will experience an exponential growth in not only your programming skills but also your communication skills.
 To summarize, Google Summer of Code is a never miss opportunity for sure!

-What were your hardships?
-How did you overcome them?
-Your stumbling blocks?